ProfessorOfK3ology/minecraft-all-blocks-compendium/README.md

 # minecraft-all-blocks-compendium
 Every single block in Minecraft.
 Every single one.

-This is somehow not on the internet from what I could find, so here's a spreadsheet containing every single block in Minecraft as of the time of the repository's latest release.
+This is somehow not on the internet from what I could find, so here's a spreadsheet containing every single block in the latest full version of Minecraft as of the time of the repository's latest release.
 Not only is this up-to-date, but it also contains several details that the other lists I found don't have, such as:

 - Technical variants of blocks (piston head, moving piston, etc.)
 - All available blockstates, if applicable